30 FAQs about disciplinary issues

 Employers (and employees and their representatives) must act fairly and reasonably in any disciplinary and grievance procedures.
 Failure to follow a fair procedure will make any subsequent dismissal or other disciplinary action unfair, even if following a fair procedure would have led to the same result.
 However, the compensation awarded to an employee by an Employment Tribunal can be reduced in those circumstances, to reflect the fact the dismissal or other disciplinary action would have happened anyway.

 The Acas Code of Practice on Disciplinary and Grievance Procedures provides practical guidance and principles to help you act fairly.
 It sets out the basic requirements of fairness and, for most cases, provides a standard of reasonable behaviour.
-The Code also applies to grievance issues (see Grievance issues FAQs).
-The Code is available on the Acas website.
+The Code also applies to grievance issues.

 Failure to follow the Code does not automatically make a dismissal unfair but, if the Code applies (see 3), and you unreasonably fail to follow any of its provisions, an Employment Tribunal can increase any award it makes against you by up to 25% per cent.
 This could be particularly expensive in discrimination cases, where there are no limits on the compensation that can be awarded.